 Issued to: Date:

 From: Contact number:

-NAC Mechanical and Electrical Services has enc your cooperation in assessing this hazard: countered lead in a work area and requests

 SITUATION:

 REQUESTS:

-If these requests cannot meet your needs pleas se notify us by the following date:
+If these requests cannot meet your needs please notify us by the following date:

-OTHERWISE THE FOLLOWING PRECAUTIONS W /ILL BE TAKEN:
+Thank you for your cooperation.

+Signa ature

-NEW EPA LEAD POLICIES - EFFECTIVE APRIL 10[TM] 2010
+NEW EPA LEAD POLICIES - EFFECTIVE APRIL 10TM 2010

 Overview:

 Anyone who is paid to perform work that disturbs lead based paint in housing and child-occupied facilities built before 1978 may be required to participate in new work guidelines set by the EPA for Lead abatement work.